GesChen/GesChen/README.md

 GesChen or Ges both work.

-- 🛠️ Currently working on a robot making game
+- 🛠️ Currently working on Engineering On Quack (Game)
-- 📝 Learning Unreal
+- 📝 Learning Machine Learning
 - 🧠 Use Python, C#, and Blender alot

 *🐥 Just quackin along...*